-In the complement of the knot, the vector potential (connection) is non-zero, but the magnetic field vanishes, imposing the flatness condition.
+In the complement of the knot, the vector potential (connection) is non-zero but the magnetic field vanishes imposing the flatness condition.

-The brute force method to calculate the vector potential at any point in the complement of the knotted solenoid follows the standard technique of adding contributions from the individual loops.
+The brute-force method to calculate the vector potential at any point in the complement of the knotted solenoid follows the standard technique of adding contributions from the individual loops.
 This leads to an integral (over the length of the knot) of elliptic integrals (contribution from the individual windings).
-This answer is not very illuminating: a simplification by way of a reduction in the number of integrals is desirable.
+This answer is not very illuminating: A simplification by way of a reduction in the number of integrals is desirable.

 Strictly speaking, the winding produces a component of the current along the knot which produces a non-zero magnetic field outside the knotted tube.
 The resulting field can be cancelled by passing an appropriate current through the axis of the knotted tube, in the opposite direction to the winding.
-This produces an additional contribution to the vector potential which should be accounted for.
+This in turn produces an additional contribution to the vector potential which should be accounted for.

 That is not all: The above current distribution also produces a field due to contact terms which we call the `knot moments' -- analogous to the toroidal moment, also known as the anapole \cite{zeld} in the case of a toroidal winding.
 Such fields typically have their support only in the source region; nevertheless, they produce a vector potential outside the sources.
 This produces a further contribution to the result.